“But Fadi, is there anywhere safe to go?”

 As I write this, Israeli attacks have already killed 140 Palestinians, including 39 children.
 A strike was reported in a refugee camp, killing eight children.

-Residential buildings are being bombed, press offices, commercial objects.
+Residential buildings are being bombed, press offices, and commercial objects.

 The horrors of bombings the results of which are indiscriminate, no matter how the Israeli state officials might describe them, are being captured all over social media.